wdecoster/inquiSTR/README.md

 # inquiSTR
 Genotyping of STRs with long reads

 This repository contains a snakefile and scripts to genotype specific STRs (in the data folder) from long read sequencing data, and has been optimized for ONT data.
+The tool requires snakemake, and installs all other dependencies from bioconda when first executed.

 ## USAGE
 ```